lolmaus/beerjs-moscow/README.md

 > #### Legend
 >
 > :white_circle: -- not implemented yet, planned
-> :white_circle::grey_question: -- WTF is that even?
-Not counted as a missing feature
+> :white_circle::grey_question: -- planned but ot sure how to implement
 > :radio_button: -- in progress (leaf) or partially implemented (branch)
 > :black_circle: -- implemented
 > :black_circle::grey_question: -- implemented but some edge cases might be missing
 > :no_entry: -- won't implement, not counted as a missing feature

 ### Project structure